duaraghav8/Ethlint/docs/developer-guide.rst

 - Source Code can be either a string or a buffer object
 - ``lint()`` takes in the source code, followed by the soliumrc configuration object.
 - ``returnInternalIssues`` option tells solium to return internal issues (like rule deprecation) in addition to the lint issues.
 If this option is ``false``, Solium only returns lint issues.
+It is recommended that you set it to ``true``, otherwise you're missing out on a lot ;-)
 - ``lint()`` returns an array of error objects.
 The function's output looks something like:

 .. code-block:: javascript